 How to Start a Gaming Channel: 11 Killer Tips

 But heed our warning, creators.
-If you want to grow your gaming channel, choose just one game to play on YouTube.
+If you want to grow your gaming channel, don't run after the games.
+Instead, chase the audience.

 2. Get the Right Equipment for Your Gaming Channel

 What equipment do you need for a gaming YouTube channel?
-Not much, but a few items will make your videos more enjoyable:
+Not much, if we're being honest — but a few items will make your videos more enjoyable:

-- Microphone for YouTube videos: Many gamers add voiceover to their videos, especially when actively playing a game.
+- Microphone for YouTube videos: Many gamers add voiceovers to their videos, especially when actively playing a game.
 Invest in quality audio so viewers can follow the action.

-- Screen-recording software: As you play games, you need software to capture the action on your console (PS5, Xbox One, Nintendo Switch, etc.).
+- Screen-recording software: As you play games, you need software to capture the action on your console's screen (PS5, Xbox One, Nintendo Switch, etc.).

 - Digital camera: This can be a DSLR camera, mirrorless camera, or webcam.
 You’ll need one to record yourself playing games.

 - Green screen: Lots of gamers use a green screen for live streaming.
-It removes the background behind the streamer so only their figure shows up against the gameplay.
+It removes the background behind the streamer so only their body shows up against the gameplay.

 - Avoid profanity and offensive language.